dvdsmpsn/dvdsmpsn.github.io/_posts/2020-06-10-disable-lazy-loading-charts-grafana.md

 If however, you can build Grafana from source before you deploy it, then there is a very simple way to achieve this.

-In my situation, I am displaying Grafana within an iframe, so can add a new request parameter `disableLazyLoad=true` to the URL to change bthe behaviour.
+In my situation, I am displaying Grafana within an iframe, so can add a new request parameter `disableLazyLoad=true` to the URL to change the behaviour.

-After that, it is a simple matter of screwing with the sourcecode.
+After that, it is a simple matter of screwing with the source code.

 ## Source code changings